navellabs/cocoa-bench/README.md

     // Dump the summary of the benchmark to the console NSLog(@"%@", profile);

-    /*
 Outputs something like:

-      someOperation - 25.2 ms
+    Some Operation - 25.2 ms
-    */

 ### Example 2 - Manually wrapping around code ###